COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority low

-     + [2d;required by led] Evaluate possibility to simplify namelist in order to have easy access to incore derived fields (e.g. HHL)
      + [3d] Make namelist and resources case independant (i.e. normalize all strings)
+     + [2d;required by waa] Add mechanism to automatically create a set of location oriented output on the basis of a single namelist (use list of locations and add a special keyword in the out_file name) (note: it probably makes more sense to add a software layer to generate the namelist, instead of building this functionality in fieldextra - this would also support other cases where a namelist block is repeated with small modifications)

 ---------